Important information about NIH institutional training grants can be obtained from the

 NOT-OD-10-019.
 Methods for enhancing reproducibility focuses more on ensuring that students receive training in the methods of doing

 rigorous science such as solid experimental design, minimizing bias, consideration of relevant biological variables, etc. We expect that instructions in both areas be infused throughout your training program.

-A. The syllabus for the initial RCR course is required in the appendix, as per funding announcement
+The syllabus for the initial RCR course is required in the appendix, as per funding announcement